uwplse/reincarnate-aec/README.md

 In our paper, we made the following contributions (`Section 1`, last paragraph):

-1. A purely functional programming language model for CAD along with denotational semantics for 3D CAD and mesh.
+1. A purely functional programming language model for 3D CAD along with denotational semantics for both CAD and triangular mesh.

 2. A meaning preserving compilation algorithm from 3D CAD to mesh along with a proof sketch for compiler correctness.